We own interests in a diversified portfolio of assets across Western Europe and North America.

 David Nyland

 Founded and led by industry veteran Simon Azoulay, French engineering and IT consulting group Alten tripled its earnings and revenue over the past decade.
-Despite its resilient business model, fortress-like balance sheet and prolific M&A strategy, its stock market valuation bore the full force of the severe recession that started in Europe in late 2023 as it fell to less than eight times operating earnings.
-This is precisely the opportunity Standard had been waiting for to start acquiring shares in 2025, for Alten had gone through many such downturns in the past, only to emerge stronger when the economy recovered.
+Despite its resilient business model, fortress-like balance sheet, and prolific M&A strategy, its stock market valuation bore the full force of the severe recession that started in Europe in late 2023, as it fell to less than eight times operating earnings.
+The same applied to IT services consulting firm Neurones, whose shares we started to buy in February 2026.
+Controlled by Luc de Chammard, a business figure we’ve long known and admired, Neurones upholds old-fashioned financial orthodoxy values we embrace keenly.
+Both groups have gone through many such downturns in the past, only to emerge stronger when the economy recovered.

 — Alten SA